'Schizophrenia' Recovery Rates: Psychiatry Isn't Working

 Despite the reporting of further, similarly positive results, the Soteria project closed in 1983 largely as a result of lack of support from the psychiatric profession and the drug companies.

-3. An approach based predominantly on respect and compassion is at least as effective in helping people with schizophrenia as traditional psychiatric practice with its emphasis on toxic drugs (as well, of course, as being much less expensive to deliver).
+3. An approach based predominantly on respect and compassion is at least as effective in helping people receiving the diagnosis of 'schizophrenia' as traditional psychiatric practice with its emphasis on toxic drugs (as well, of course, as being much less expensive to deliver).

 So there can only be one overarching conclusion: western psychiatry isn’t working!